 * While the "great age" of manned balloon flights into the stratosphere is history, balloons continue to be important tools for scientific research.
 Unmanned stratospheric balloons are used for astronomy and climate studies, and balloons are also potentially an important tool for exploring other planets.

-* Although manned high-altitude scientific ballooning died out in the 1960s, high-altitude unmanned balloon research remains alive and well, with the US a leader in the effort.
-The US Air Force never really abandoned unmanned high-altitude balloons, with the Air Force Research Lab currently conducting about a half-dozen flights a year from the municipal airports at Santa Rosa, New Mexico, and Holbrook, Arizona.
+* Although crewed high-altitude scientific ballooning died out in the 1960s, high-altitude autonomous balloon research remains alive and well, with the US a leader in the effort.
+The US Air Force never really abandoned autonomous high-altitude balloons, with the Air Force Research Lab currently conducting about a half-dozen flights a year from the municipal airports at Santa Rosa, New Mexico, and Holbrook, Arizona.
 The tests are apparently focused on development of aerospace technologies, not pure science research.

 The US National Aeronautics & Space Administration (NASA) conducts a more ambitious program, focused primarily on scientific research.
 The NASA effort has its roots in a scientific balloon program set up by the US National Science Foundation in 1961, originally based in Boulder, Colorado.
 In 1963, the balloon program was moved to Palestine, Texas, halfway between Dallas and Houston, since at the time the area was largely unpopulated and balloon payloads falling out of the sky were unlikely to land on a house.
 NASA picked up the balloon program in 1982.
 The Palestine operation now designated the "Columbia Scientific Balloon Facility (CSBF)" -- the name having been changed from the "National Scientific Balloon Facility" in 2005 in honor of the crew of the space shuttle Columbia, which burned up on reentry in 2003.